FinucaneLab/pops/README.md

 Detailed below is an example workflow for running PoPS with a reduced set of features on a set of publicly available summary statistics for schizophrenia.
 Step 0 preprocesses the feature matrix and must be run once; it only needs to be rerun if the feature matrix changes.

-To download the full set of feature files used to generate the results in the manuscript, please see [TODO: ADD LINK].
+To download the full set of feature files used to generate the results in the manuscript, please use [this dropbox link](https://www.dropbox.com/scl/fo/ne7xhxkt4dwhvd52a59ub/AFKkJu7ACaun1uuE99kmTkc/data/PoPS.features.txt.gz?rlkey=ltdbcld1enyr1zefg1lfqm61i&dl=0).

 ## Step 0: Munge features